holochain/holochain/crates/hdk/README.md

 Holochain has several high-level components:

 - A DHT network that shares, validates and stores data
-- WASM & DNA files that are executed to provide application specific logic
+- Wasm & DNA files that are executed to provide application specific logic
 - A user-facing websockets interface that enables interactive clients
 - The holochain binary that co-ordinates all these components

 Depending on which component(s) you are working with, the key concepts and documentation may look very different.

-This documentation describes how to write WASM files that are compatible with the holochain core binary.
+This documentation describes how to write wasm files that are compatible with the holochain core binary.

-If this is your first time writing WASM, or even Rust code, don't worry!
+If this is your first time writing wasm, or even Rust code, don't worry!

-The ocean of WASM and Rust development is vast and deep, but you only need to dip your toes in to effectively write wasm for holochain.
+The ocean of wasm and Rust development is vast and deep, but you only need to dip your toes in to effectively write wasm for holochain.

 - Holochain core handles many of the tough edge-cases for you, like checking